KavitShah15/demo-git-github/README.md

 # demo-git-github
-This is just for demo purpose
+This is just for demo purpose, so keep it simple.